Fall & Spring Housing

 Students living on campus are required to purchase meal plans.
 Choose one of the plans that meet your needs.
 Kitchenettes are provided in each hall.

 Computers are available in many labs or the New Horizons computer lab is available 24 hours a day.
-Many students also set up their own computers in their room.
+Many students also set up their own computers in their rooms.

 The greatest part of living on campus is the people.
 In Residence Life, you meet students from many different areas of the state, the region, and even the world!
 The Residence Hall organizes socials, recreational events, and educational activities that provide opportunities to make lifetime friendships.